Why Vaporize Dry Herb?

 Yocan Vane 2 - Best Entry-Level

-At $60, the Vane 2 offers an accessible entry point with legitimate features.
-The 1200mAh battery, color LCD display, and wide temperature range provide solid fundamentals.
+At $60, the Vane 2 is a solid starting point with real features.
+1200mAh battery, color LCD, and a wide temp range.
+The basics are covered.

 Pulsar SYNDR - Best Under $30

-Best for: Budget-conscious users and those wanting to test vaporizing.
+Best for: Budget-conscious buyers or anyone just wanting to test vaporizing.

 Quick Comparison